jnahuel46/nest-pokedex/README.md

 - **AppModule**: The root module of the application.
 - **PokemonModule**: Handles operations related to Pokémon, including controllers and services for managing Pokémon data.
-- **CommonModule**: Contains shared functionality and custom pipes.
+- **CommonModule**: Contains shared functionality, custom pipes, and the HTTP adapter.
+- **SeedModule**: Handles database seeding with Pokémon data from PokeAPI.